UCSBarchlab/PyRTL/www/index.rst

             like :func:`~functools.reduce`, which is used to chain together multiple ``max_2`` elements into a bigger ``max_n``.

+            .. jupyterlite:: ipynb-examples/example-maxn.ipynb
+               :new_tab: True
+               :new_tab_button_text: Try this example in your browser

             .. literalinclude:: examples/example-maxn.py

             .. image:: ../docs/screenshots/maxn.png
                :width: 15em

          .. tab-item:: Mul

             ``mul`` generates a small 4 x 4 multiplier with a simple `ROM
             <https://en.wikipedia.org/wiki/Read-only_memory>`_ lookup.
 The first two